spacemeshos/docs/docs/start/integration.md

 }
 ```

-Note: unlike a proof of work chain like Bitcoin where blocks arrive after random intervals, layer time in Spacemesh is based on wall clock time and is totally deterministic and predictable.
-Mainnet genesis occurred at `2023-07-14T08:00:00Z` and it's always possible to tell the current layer by counting the number of five minute intervals since that moment.
+Note: Unlike a proof-of-work chain like Bitcoin where blocks arrive after random intervals, layer time in Spacemesh is based on wall-clock time and is totally deterministic and predictable.
+Mainnet genesis occurred at `2023-07-14T08:00:00Z` and it is always possible to tell the current layer by counting the number of five minute intervals since that moment.
 Epochs are two weeks long, or 4032 layers.
-The code that converts from time to layer and epoch number can be found in [`github.com/spacemeshos/go-spacemesh/timesync`](https://github.com/spacemeshos/go-spacemesh/tree/develop/timesync) ([godoc](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh/timesync)).
+The code that converts from time to layer and epoch number can be found at [`github.com/spacemeshos/go-spacemesh/timesync`](https://github.com/spacemeshos/go-spacemesh/tree/develop/timesync) ([godoc](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh/timesync)).

 ### Chain Head